 Domenico Scarlatti wrote 555 pianos sonatas.
 His birth/death dates were the same as Johan Sebastian Bach (1685-1750.)
 I love Scarlatti, his sonatas are a constant source of discovery.
-This one in F minor is a favourite.
+This one in F minor is a personal favourite.

 This is the beginning of the Adagio where the piano introduces the main theme.
 Depending on your view, it is beautiful, sad, contemplative, a mixture of all or something else.